Ever wondered about the different ways to meditate? There are so many styles to explore.

 Breathwork is a technique that helps you intentionally focus on your breath.

-Altering the breath has many advantages; one is the mind-body system and lowering blood pressure.
+Altering the breath has many advantages, including balancing the mind-body system and lowering blood pressure.

-While doing breathwork, you usually find it easier to change your mood and thoughts so you feel calmer.
-The mind usually starts to see things from a different perspective-a more calm and centered approach to life.
+While doing breathwork, you usually find it easier to change your mood and thoughts so you feel calmer, with your breath guiding the process.
+The mind usually starts to see things from a different perspective—a more calm and centered approach to life.

-Breathwork is an umbrella term for many breathing exercises and techniques that require you to change your breathing pattern.
-Which involves clearing negativity from the body.
-These types of meditation also include practices like pranayama, qigong, and yoga.
+Breathwork is also an umbrella term for many breathing exercises and techniques that require you to change your breathing pattern, which normally involve clearing negativity from the body.
+These types of meditative states also include practices like pranayama, qigong meditation, and yoga meditation.

 There are quite a few different styles of breathwork techniques, including but not limited to:

 In addition to these, breathwork can be done with the eyes open.
-Many types of meditation are usually done with the eyes closed.
+Many types of meditative states are usually done with the eyes closed.

-Breathwork allows you to be more in tune with your moment in time.
+Breathwork allows you to be more in tune with your moment in time, syncing your breath with intention.

-Both breathwork and meditation normally help to induce a state of calmness, which is beneficial for stress relief.
+Both breathwork and meditation normally help to induce a state of calmness, which is beneficial for stress relief and even sleep.

 As a result, it’s an effective tool for both physical health and mental wellness.